dor132133/REST-API-posgres-on-docker/README.md

 # REST-API-posgres-on-docker
 ### Description
-REST-API working with postgresql server, both running on two different docker containers, commuticate each other
+REST-API working with postgresql server, both running on two different docker containers, commuticate each other.
+Using linux OS-ubuntu 18.04

 ## Prerequisites Installation:
     1. docker CE edition